Yoga Therapy for Trauma – Aileen’s Story

 A key in what Jess says here is her intention to “create conditions”.
 This calls for a different kind of process than the one we might engage with an intention to “treat”, “cure”, “regulate”, “diagnose”, or “fix”.
 In this work, holding the intention to serve the client by creating suitable conditions for their healing, the practitioner is being the facilitator of a process rather than applying a treatment.
 Doing this also demands a high degree of faith in the wisdom of the body.
 In a sense, the practitioner is “giving over to a higher authority” – the body wisdom – with each and every client.
 It takes courage to do this (as well as thorough training and lots of applied practice).
 The process (and the training) is also informed by a somewhat different paradigm of both education and healing than the more traditional approach – a diagnosis/treatment model.

 This story above contains only the highlights of Aileen’s Story.
 We also want to thank Aileen for giving her permission to share her story publically in the interest of supporting others.

 Jess Glenny PRYT, C-IAYT, graduated as a Phoenix Rising Yoga Therapist in 2001 and practices in the UK in London.
 She tells her prospective clients, “As an autistic person, I love working with other neuro-divergent people and have found Phoenix Rising Yoga Therapy often works very well with autistic and ADHD processing styles.
-I also specialize in working with developmental / complex trauma and with eating disorders.”
+I also specialize in working with developmental/complex trauma and eating disorders.”
 Contact details are on her website.
-Contact Phoenix Rising for information on our upcoming trauma informed courses – where yoga, mindfulness and psychotherapy converge.
+Contact Phoenix Rising for information on our upcoming trauma-informed courses – where yoga, mindfulness, and psychotherapy converge.

 #pryt #yogatherapy #yogafortrauma